peschwartz/DD2480-DECIDE/report.md

 - Implementation of LICs 2, 7, 12
 - Testing of LICs 2, 7, 12
 - Implementation of decide_io as well as IO file structure
+- Done some work refactor code as well as code comments

 [ Klara ]: